Krxtopher/yuidoc-themes/README.md

 For more detail on YUIDoc configuration see the [command line options](http://yui.github.io/yuidoc/args/index.html#command-line) and [JSON configuration file](http://yui.github.io/yuidoc/args/index.html#json) documentation on the YUIDoc website.

+## How To Use (Windows instructions)

+*Help make this documentation better by contributing to this section and submitted a pull request!

 ## Report Bugs

-If you encounter issues while using "theme-1" please [report it](https://github.com/Krxtopher/yuidoc-themes/issues)!
+If you encounter issues while using these themes please [report them](https://github.com/Krxtopher/yuidoc-themes/issues)!
+Be sure to include the name of the theme in your description.